Man admits murdering Colombian woman in extremely violent attack

 Brider sexually assaulted and violently attacked her.

-Eight minutes into the recoding three punches could be heard and Brider said to his victim "are you going to behave".
+Eight minutes into the recording three punches could be heard and Brider said to his victim "are you going to behave".

 The recording finishes with Hererra moaning and saying "where are you taking me".